denlukas/IAV_Classification/README.md

 The number of traces included in the confusion matrices will probably decrease with each CT and the accuracy should (in the best case) increase.
 <br>

-## References
+## 6. References
-add link to a paper if one exists
+Provide a reference to the associated publication, if one exists.